 As a director, you are obligated to understand the business of the National Association of REALTORS®.
 Directors should read the following materials prior to a Board meeting:

-- Board of Directors Key Issues Summary (emailed prior to each meeting)
+- Board of Directors Meeting Update (posted on the Board of Directors Hub Community prior to each meeting)

-- Reports of the committees (announced on nar.realtor the evening prior and received upon check-in the morning of the Board of Directors meeting)
+- Reports of the committees (received upon check-in on the morning of the Board of Directors meeting)

-- Constitution & Bylaws packet (REALTORS® Conference & Expo only)
+- NAR Constitution & Bylaws packet (REALTORS® Conference & Expo only)

-All national directors need to check in at the directors’ check-in counters before entering the meeting room.
-Directors who do not check-in and who do not request an excused absence before the meeting will be listed in the Board of Directors minutes as having an unexcused absence.
+All national directors need to check in at the directors’ check-in counter before entering the meeting room.
+Directors who do not check in and who do not request an excused absence before the meeting will be listed in the Board of Directors minutes as having an unexcused absence.

-How is seating designated at the Board of Directors meeting?
+How is seating arranged at the Board of Directors meeting?

-Seating for the directors is arranged by region.
-Each region is designated by a sign.
-To assure that the necessary quorum is maintained for conducting the Association's business, directors are required to sit with their region for the entire meeting.
+Seating for the directors is arranged by NAR Regions.
+Each NAR Region is designated by a sign.
+To assure that the necessary quorum is maintained for conducting the Association’s business, directors are required to sit with their Region for the entire meeting.